Nokia succumbs to Android appeal in low-cost phone battle

 The open version of Android software means that the new Nokia phone does not have rely on Google’s services and access to the Google Play app store.
 Instead, Nokia is bundling it with its own music and map offers, and Microsoft’s email, cloud, messaging and search services.

-Apps will be available in Nokia’s own app store, as well as a host of other app stores, Elop said.
+Apps will be available in Nokia’s own apps store, as well as a host of other app stores, Nevanlinna said.

-The look of the Nokia X devices is starkly different from the usual Android phone, with nods to Lumia and Asha interfaces.
+The look of the device is starkly different from the usual Android phone, with nods to the interface to Lumia and Asha devices.

-Elop said rather than confusing customers, Nokia X - where X indicates a cross between Nokia hardware, Android apps and Microsoft services - will be a stepping stone to Lumia, and will share the same cloud services.
+Nevanlinna said rather than confusing customers, Nokia X, where X indicates a cross between Nokia hardware, Android apps and Microsoft services, will be a stepping stone to Lumia, and will share the same cloud services.

-”Lumia continues to be our primary smartphone strategy,“ Elop said. ”Lumia is where we will continue to introduce the greatest innovation.
+“Lumia remains our primary smartphone strategy, ” he said.
+“We innovate in the high end, and then we take that innovation and bring it to lower price points, and therefore move the Lumia family down” (to reach more customers).

 Wood said Nokia and Microsoft had an advantage over other users of open Android, such as some Chinese manufacturers, in that they had a ready-made set of services that they could slot into the phone.